yosefbeder/chatting-project/README.md

 - working with async code with react hooks
 - using cleanup functions
 - using webpack (I used to use parcel in my personal project)

+## Notes

+- the app isn't responsive so I recommend using it on desktop devices of laptops.